iansinnott/webpack-base-project/README.md

 #### [4]

-This line instructs webpack to only run this loader on files within `src/`.
+This line instructs Webpack to only run this loader on files within `src/`.
 This is important because we don't babel run on modules we import from `node_modules`.

 ### Run the build again